 Services available to students with documented disabilities include:

-Kevin expressed that he is a proud graduate of NPCC and that he received a superior education while attending our two-year educational institution.
-He stated that his classes at NPCC were harder than many that he took at the university level.
-In addition, he said that he received an incredible value for his educational dollars spent at NPCC.
+Kevin expressed that he is a proud graduate of NPC and that he received a superior education while attending our two-year educational institution.
+He stated that his classes at NPC were harder than many that he took at the university level.
+In addition, he said that he received an incredible value for his educational dollars spent at NPC.

 Loan of Special Adaptive Equipment Includes:

 The Following Adaptive Technology is Available on Campus:

 In order to receive services, the student with a documented disability should make an appointment with Disability Services Office at 501-760-4227.
 The Disability Specialist will schedule an appointment to evaluate your need and determine the type of services required.
 Please bring a copy of your most recent disability documentation.
 The disability documentation will assist with determining your accommodation needs.
 Disability documentation could include the following:

 [If no paperwork or documentation exists, meet with an adviser to discuss what options there are for assessing potential academic difficulties.]

 All information will be kept confidential.
 The student should discuss what kind of support is needed with the adviser in the initial appointment.
 Fill out the respective forms and follow procedures for the services requested.
 The Disability Specialist will then write a memorandum to your instructors explaining the accommodations needed.

 It is the student's responsibility to report disability-related needs to instructors through Disability Services in a timely manner.
 It is not possible for instructors to anticipate all students' individual needs, though designing instruction for the broadest range of students helps to eliminate potential barriers to access.
 It is important to encourage students who encounter barriers in a class to contact the instructor as soon as possible so that the instructor and the student can discuss options.